Context-Specific Assessment

 Treaty of Waitangi Impact Review

-We assess how AI systems affect Maori communities, whether data governance upholds Maori data sovereignty, and whether decision-making processes align with Treaty principles.
+We assess how AI systems affect Māori communities, whether data governance upholds Māori data sovereignty, and whether decision-making processes align with Treaty principles.
 This includes evaluating consultation mechanisms, representation in training data, and equitable outcomes across iwi and hapu.
+For Crown agencies and public sector organisations, this assessment is essential for meeting Te Tiriti obligations.

 Privacy Act 2020 and HIPC Compliance